aiBotShubham/MA691-Cobra-5/Readme.md

 [4]  Changhee  Lee,  Jinsung  Yoon,  and  Mihaela  van  der  Schaar.
 Dynamic-deephit:  A  deep  learning  approach  for  dynamic  survival  analysis  withcompeting  risks  based  on  longitudinal  data.IEEE Transactions onBiomedical Engineering, 67(1):122–133, 2020.

 [5]  Chun-Nam  Yu,  Russell  Greiner,  Hsiu-Chin  Lin,  and  Vickie  Baracos.Learning patient-specific cancer survival distributions as a sequence of de-pendent regressors.
 In J. Shawe-Taylor, R. Zemel, P. Bartlett, F. Pereira,and K. Q. Weinberger, editors,Advances in Neural Information Process-ing Systems, volume 24.
 Curran Associates, Inc., 2011.

+Disclaimer: This work is for learning purposes only.
+The work cannot be used for publications or commercial products without mentor's consent.